openjdk/guide/src/index.md

 In addition to your own Java applications, OpenJDK have support for two test frameworks, JTReg and GTest.
 JTReg is a Java regression test framework that is used for most of the tests that are included in the OpenJDK source repository.
 The Google Test (GTest) framework is intended for unit testing of the C++ native code.

+This section provides a brief summary of how to get started with testing in OpenJDK.
+For more information on configuration and how to use the OpenJDK test framework, a.k.a. "run-test framework", see [`doc/testing.md`](https://github.com/openjdk/jdk/blob/master/doc/testing.md).

 ## JTReg

-In depth documentation about the JTReg framework is found here: [JTReg harness](https://openjdk.java.net/jtreg/).
+In-depth documentation about the JTReg framework is found here: [JTReg harness](https://openjdk.java.net/jtreg/).
 JTReg itself is available in the [Code Tools Project](https://openjdk.java.net/projects/code-tools/).

 Below is a small example of a JTReg test.
 It’s a clean Java class with a main method that is called from the test harness.
 If the test fails we throw a RuntimeException.
 This is picked up by the harness and is reported as a test failure.
 Try to always write a meaningful message in the exception.
 One that actually helps with understanding what went wrong once the test fails.

     /*
      * @test
-     * @summary Make sure feature X handles Y correctly */ public class TestXY {
+     * @summary Make sure feature X handles Y correctly
+     * @run main TestXY
+     */
+    public class TestXY {
         public static void main(String[] args) throws Exception {